Search documentation

 Apollo’s constraint solving engine automates the validation that a human would have to do before performing an upgrade; for example, at the time of code review in a GitOps model.

-Constraints are surfaced in the Apollo Control Center and help users understand why a Plan is blocked from starting (for example, when an upgrade is not happening).
-They also provide enough information so that a user can take an action to unblock the Plan from being carried out by an agent.
-Here is a screenshot of a "suppression window" constraint preventing a plan from being executed until the suppression window ends:
+Constraints are surfaced in an Entity's Activity tab and help you understand why a Plan is blocked from starting, for example, when an upgrade is not happening.
+They also provide enough information so that you can take an action to unblock the Plan from being carried out by an agent.
+Constraints can always be bypassed for break-the-glass scenarios by issuing commands.

 Some example constraints are listed below.